ConvLab-2: An Open-Source Toolkit for Building, Evaluating, and Diagnosing Dialogue Systems: Code and Resources

 \section{Code and Resources}

-\toolkitname is publicly available on \url{https://github.com/thu-coai/ConvLab-2}\footnote{The site will become accessible after the legal process is completed.}.
-Resources such as datasets, trained models, and tutorials will also be released.
+\toolkitname is publicly available on \url{https://github.com/thu-coai/ConvLab-2}.
+Resources such as datasets, trained models, tutorials, and demo video are also released.
 We will keep track of new datasets and state-of-the-art models.
 Contributions from the community are always welcome.